-The program is most helpful to small businesses that cannot access traditional bank loans due to limited equity or time in operation.
+- The program is most helpful to Utah small businesses that cannot access traditional bank loans due to limited equity, low credit scores, or time in operation.

 USBCI contracts with Utah lenders, including:

-• Economic development organizations with revolving loan funds
+- Economic Development Organizations (EDOS) with revolving loan funds

 Small businesses go to USBCI-contracted lenders to apply for and secure loans in partnership with the state.

-USBCI-enrolled lenders will work with borrowers individually to evaluate their eligibility for USBCI programs.
+USBCI-enrolled lenders will work with borrowers individually to evaluate their eligibility and underwrite loans in partnership with the USBCI program.

 USBCI Enrolled Lenders

-USBCI partners with financial institutions to provide small businesses with loans.
-Please find a list of USBCI-enrolled lenders below.
-When you’ve selected a lender, let them know you’re interested in applying for a USBCI loan.
+USBCI collaborates with financial institutions and community partners to provide small businesses with access to loans.
+A list of USBCI-enrolled lenders is below.
+Contact an enrolled lender and mention you're interested in applying for a USBCI loan to access funding for your small business.

 Lender/EDO